Fees & FAQs

 I am in-network with Aetna and UnitedHealthcare insurance.
 For all other carriers, I am able to provide an invoice in the form of a “superbill” that you may submit to your insurance for out of network reimbursement.
 I recommend that you contact your insurance company prior to our first session to inquire about the out-of-network benefits specific to your plan.

 When you schedule a session, that time is reserved solely for you.
 Therefore, 24-hour notice is required to cancel or reschedule appointments.
-You will be charged the full session fee of $140 for any missed sessions or sessions cancelled with less than 24-hour notice.
+You will be charged a fee of $75 for any missed sessions or sessions canceled with less than 24-hour notice.
 I find that this is the fairest way for us to respect each other’s time.